til-ai/til-25/rl/README.md

 # RL

-Your RL challenge is to command your agent through the game map while interacting with other agents and completing challenges.
+Your RL challenge is to direct your agent through the game map while interacting with other agents and completing challenges.

 This Readme provides a brief overview of the interface format; see the Wiki for the full [challenge specifications](https://github.com/til-ai/til-25/wiki/Challenge-specifications).